yogas/check-video-codec/README.md

 # check-mp4-codec

-JavaScript library for that use both mediainfo.js and mp4box for detect video codec
+JavaScript library that use both mediainfo.js and mp4box for detect video codec

 API
 ===